2009 IIHF World U18 Championship Division II

 The 2009 IIHF World U18 Championship Division II was an international under-18 ice hockey competition organised by the International Ice Hockey Federation.
 Both Division II tournaments made up the third level of competition of the 2009 IIHF World U18 Championships.
 The Group A tournament took place between 22 and 28 March 2009 in Maribor, Slovenia and the Group B tournament took place between 16 and 22 March 2009 in Narva, Estonia.
 South Korea and Great Britain won the Group A and B tournaments respectively and gained promotion to Division I of the 2010 IIHF World U18 Championships.

 Group A

-The following teams took part in Group A of Division II tournament, which was played in Maribor, Slovenia at Tabor Ice Hall from March 22 through March 28, 2009.
+The Group A tournament was played in Maribor, Slovenia at Tabor Ice Hall from 22 to 28 March 2009.